-From 25 May 2018, the EU General Data Protection Regulation (GDPR -2016/679) replaces the Data Protection Act 1998.
+All our data driven activities are compliant under the General Data Protection Regulation (GDPR -2016/679), which came into force on 25 May 2018.
 The aim of the regulation is to standardise data protection laws across the EU, affording individuals stronger, more consistent rights of access and control of their personal information.
-This statement provides a summary of how Bishops Printers Ltd T/A The Mailing People will comply with the new data protection regulation.
+This statement provides a summary of how Bishops Printers Ltd T/A The Mailing People complies with the regulation.

 The Mailing People are committed to protecting and respecting the privacy of its staff, customers and suppliers.
 We will ensure that any processing of personal data is secure, only used for the stated purpose and handled in accordance with the GDPR.